 There is no Pantone color for Coca‑Cola red, but when you see it, you know it.
 So how did red become so synonymous with Coca‑Cola?

-“It goes all the way back to the beginnings,” says Coca-Cola Archivist Ted Ryan.
+“It goes all the way back to the beginnings,” says former Coca‑Cola Archivist Ted Ryan.

 Coca‑Cola inventor Dr. John Pemberton’s bookkeeper and partner, Frank Robinson, initially suggested the name Coca‑Cola and crafted the iconic Spenserian-script logo.
 Robinson liked the contrast of red and white and would write “Coca‑Cola Delicious and Refreshing” with red lettering over a white background on the company’s earliest signage.

-The introduction of the now-ubiquitous Coca-Cola red disc in 1948 helped solidify the connection between the brand and the color.
-“You see a red disc icon on a storefront, and you know that you’ll be able to get delicious, ice-cold Coca-Cola there,” Ryan explains.
+The now-ubiquitous Coca‑Cola red disc also helped solidify the connection between the brand and the color.
+“You see a red disc icon on a storefront, and you know that you’ll be able to get delicious, ice-cold Coca‑Cola there,” Ryan explains.
 “It became a promise in a way.”

 The enduring “promise” of the color red continues to inform Coca‑Cola’s contemporary approach to design, so much so that James Sommerville, VP of global design at Coca‑Cola, considers it the company’s “second secret formula.”